ventx/terraform-stackit-azure-site-to-site-vpn/README.md

 If you need help with the usage of this project, feel free to create an issue.
 For help with STACKIT in general, contact us at stackit@ventx.de and we'll see how we can assist you on your journey with STACKIT 😊

 Need help with anything else?
-Come visit us at [ventx.de](https://ventx.de) to get an overview of what the have to offer!
+Come visit us at [ventx.de](https://ventx.de) to get an overview of what we have to offer!

 ## Roadmap